NJosten99/ACSG-515_Final-Project/README.md

 NOTE:
 You may need to download nodemon, yarn, and some modules.
 However, I believe most, if not all, of the modules can be downloaded with the "npm install" command while in the project root folder.
+You can install yarn using this guide: https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable

 HOW TO LAUNCH:
 The first order of business is to download the project from GitHub.
 After doing so, you should use you command line to navigate to the root of the project.